You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 Both of those mean the same thing.
 Instead of just “soaking in” information, active recall forces you to bring up answers and concepts from your own memory.

-In fact, here’s a scientific study that says retrieval practice works better than making detailed concept maps (which nursing school loves to make you do).
+In fact, here’s a study that says retrieval practice works better than making detailed concept maps (which nursing school loves to make you do).

 Here are ways to actively study using retrieval practice: